3liz/lizmap-documentation/source/publish/lizmap_plugin/editing.rst

 - Configure the :guilabel:`Attachments` edit widget for the chosen field as follow:

   1. In the :guilabel:`Storage type` field, select the :guilabel:`WebDAV Storage` option
-  2. In the :guilabel:`External Storage`` section, on the :guilabel:`Store URL` field, add an :code:`expression` indicates the full url of the remote path for the file.
+  2. In the :guilabel:`External Storage`` section, on the :guilabel:`Store URL` field, add an **expression** which indicates the full URL of the remote path for the file.
 The expression string must:

-    * start with the remote storage url of the :code:`root` folder of the WebDAV server
+    * start with the remote storage URL of the **root** folder of the WebDAV server
     * include or not any destination subfolder
     * end with the :code:`file_name(@selected_file_path)` expression